 Contextualising Tiers

 Agency tiers require context.
-A tier one agency in one discipline (e.g. tech) is not the same as a tier one in another discipline (e.g. media).
-Likewise tiering will change from market to market.
-A tier one agency in Adelaide is not the same as a tier-one agency in New York City.
+A tier one agency in one discipline (e.g. tech) is not the same as a tier one in another (e.g. media).
+Likewise, tiering will change from market to market.
+A tier-one agency in Adelaide is not the same as one in New York City.

 Tiers can also be transient.
-An agency wins multiple awards for just one campaign and they can jump from tier two to tier one overnight.
-Just as losing key high-profile staff can drop an agency from tier one to tier two just as quick.
+An agency wins multiple awards for just one campaign and can jump from tier two to tier one overnight.
+Losing key high-profile staff can quickly drop an agency from tier one to tier two.

-Therefore, just because an agency is a tier one in one market does not automatically mean they will be tier one in all markets.
+Therefore, just because an agency is a tier one in one market does not automatically mean it will be tier one in all markets.
 When you start tiering agencies on a regional or global basis, it is based on an average perception.
-One of the criticisms of these industry scorecards (think RECMA for media or The One Book etc) is it is representative of the average of the performance.
+One of the criticisms of these industry scorecards (think RECMA for media or The One Book etc.) is that they represent the average performance.

-As we know, the law of averages says if your feet are in the oven and your head is in the freezer, on average you are feeling pretty good.
+As we know, the law of averages says if your feet are in the oven and your head is in the freezer, you are feeling pretty good on average.

 So, what is a tier-one, two or three agency?